 “They just finished my roof and patched up all holes.
 Now, they’re going to side the house.
 It’s just been total devastation and a nightmare.
 I’ve never seen anything like that,” Hock said.

 Like many, they’re grateful for the help and support they’ve received.
-While both expect to have repairs finished soon, the road to full recovery will take years.Grab the FREE WDTN News App for iPhone or Android.
+While both expect to have repairs finished soon, the road to full recovery will take years.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.